elegidocodes/elegidocodes/README.md

 <div align=left>

-For frameworks I mainly work with Spring Framework, Spring Boot and Hibernate.
+I mainly work with Spring Framework, Spring Boot and Hibernate.
 However, I have also been in contact with frond-end frameworks and libraries like Angular and React.
-Right now I am more focused in **back-end development**, so I have more experience with Spring, Laravel and Express.
+Currently, I am more focused in **back-end development**, so I have more experience with Spring, Laravel and Express.

 </div>